 Service Learning Reflection Sessions

-Reflection is an integral part of service learning, and student attendance for at least one session is HIGHLY recommended.
-Check with your professor to find out if attendance at a reflection session is required for the course.
-Reflection sessions are specifically geared toward service-learning experiences.
+Reflection is one of the most important aspects of service learning.
+It is where our head, heart, and hands come together to make sense of our experience, better understand the context of those we work with, and for us to discern our learning and values.
+Check with your professor to find out if attendance at a reflection session is required for your course.
+Reflection sessions are specifically geared toward service learning experiences.
 Students can sign-up for reflection sessions through MUEngage.
 Students who RSVP get priority entry for sessions.
 Arriving more than 15 minutes late or leaving more than 15 minutes early for any reflection session will not be counted as a reflection session attendance.
-Due to the COVID-19 pandemic, all reflection sessions are online; please be mindful of the following:
+Sessions will be held in-person or virtually, please make note of where and when we will meet.

 Register for reflection sessions through your service learning course on MUEngage.
 Refer to this presentation on how to register for reflection sessions on MUEngage if you have questions.

 Fall 2023 Reflection Sessions

 Please note, all of the reflection sessions below are offered twice this semester.
 Do not register for the same reflection twice.

 Please only register for one reflection session.
 If you would like to attend two, please notify the Service Learning Program.
 We need to make sure we have enough space to accommodate all the students who are required to attend a session and to make sure we have appropriate staffing.
 If you find yourself unable to attend the session you registered for, please cancel your registration so we can open up the space you held.
 Please note that reflection sessions do fill up, so you are highly encouraged to register early.

 A Little Context: Introduction to Milwaukee and Your Role in the City